 This datapoint is a measure of the percentage of long-term stay residents that retained mobility levels.

 Short-term Care: Rehospitalizations

 In Genoa Retirement Village, 2.7% of Residents Rehospitalized

-This metric tracks the number of times residents are rehospitalized per 1,000 days of short-term care.
-Keeping residents out of the hospital during rehabilitation is key to restoring the physical well-being of patients.
+This is a measure of the number of times residents are rehospitalized per thousand days of short-term resident care.
+Keeping residents out of the hospital during rehabilitation is key to restoring the health of patients.

 Short-term Care: ER Visits